Ransom Sherman: Career

 Sherman sold shoes at Marshall Field's and sang and played saxophone in clubs and at banquets in the Chicago area until he traveled to Europe in 1923.
 After he returned, he began selling insurance.
 When he visited radio station KYW to call on some prospects for policies, he became interested in radio.
 He continued to visit stations until, at age 33, one gave him an audition that resulted in a job.

 One of Sherman's early radio shows was The Doctors, a comedy on which he cultivated his ability to ad-lib.
 Following that, he was on a variety show for a short time, after which he became master of ceremonies on Club Matinee on the Blue Network.
 He starred in, and wrote scripts for, Hap Hazard, a comedy-variety show that was the summer replacement for Fibber McGee and Molly on NBC radio in 1941.
 He retained the title role when Hap Hazard returned to the air in January 1942.
-He was also heard on Fibber McGee and Molly portraying Sigmund "Sig" Wellington (Sherman) – the manager of the Bijou Theater.
-Bill Thompson portrayed Wallace Wimple, and the old-timer.
+He was also heard on Fibber McGee and Molly portraying Sigmund "Sig" Wellington, the manager of the Bijou Theater; as well as Molly McGee's seldom-heard drunk uncle Dennis.
 Ransom co-starred with Leo Carrillo in Fiesta Ranch, a comedy-musical radio program, in 1943.
 In 1944, he starred in Nitwit Court, the summer replacement for Duffy's Tavern.

 Sherman worked in Hollywood for nine years, appearing in some films before he returned to Chicago.
 Films in which he appeared included Yankee Fakir, Whiplash (1949) and The Bachelor and the Bobby-Soxer (1947).

 A visit to Dave Garroway's television program led him to try television.
 During the summer of 1950, he had a 30-minute program five nights a week on NBC.
 Radio and TV columnist Larry Wolters described the show as "a light and airy thirty minutes of whimsical humor, gentle satire, bewildering non sequiturs, and a grab-bag of nonsense and foolishness".
 A feature of the summer program was Sherman's parodying of how-to-do-it segments of TV shows.
 An article in Life magazine described Sherman's character in the segments as "the most appallingly inefficient Mr. Fixit who ever nailed his thumb to a board."
 In October 1950, he began the Ransom Sherman Show, which originated at WNBQ in Chicago and was broadcast on NBC-TV Monday through Friday afternoons.
 That program lasted three months.
 During the 1961–1962 television season, he played Herbert Dunston on the CBS situation comedy Father of the Bride.